Are Lidl set to open their doors in Brisbane sooner than later?

 The normal media streams are full of the same type of information talking about how this supermarket chain goes about their business and I watched a program last night that was reporting from Lidl in the UK.

-Lidl is a company based in Neckarsulm, Baden-Württemberg in Germany owned by The Schwarz Group who also owns a few other chain stores too (including Kaufland).
+Lidl is a company based in Neckarsulm, Baden-Württemberg in Germany owned by The Schwarz Group who also owns a few other chain stores too (this includes the Kaufland supermarket chain).

 In 1930’s Germany Lidl & Co was originally a fruit wholesaler.

-As a new partner in the Lidl Business entered Lidl evolved quickly into an independent, small grocery wholesaler.
+As a new partner in the Lidl Business entered Lidl it then evolved quickly into an independent, small grocery wholesaler.

-This was to take a very long time.
+This was to take them a very long time after this setback.

-The first Lidl discount store was opened, these were small and based on the Aldi concept of stores.
+The first Lidl discount store was opened in 1973, these were small and based on the Aldi concept of stores.

 And the rest is history with over 10,000 stores throughout the world and still growing with its expansion into the US.